How to Cook Perfect Brown Rice on the Stove

 How do you freeze cooked brown rice?

-Place it in freezer proof zipper top bags, whichever sizes you most likely will want to defrost in the coming months.
-Press the bag to squeeze out all of the air then seal it – and label the bag with the date so you know when you put it into the freezer (also write Brown Rice on it – really it might end up looking like barley or something when it’s frozen and you shouldn’t have to guess at what it is).
+Place it in freezer proof zipper top bags.
+Pack them into whichever sizes you most likely will want to defrost in the coming months.
+Press the bag to squeeze out all of the air then seal it.
+Label the bag with the date and also write Brown Rice on it.
+Really you might think it’s barley or something when you encounter it in its frozen state months later, and you shouldn’t have to guess at what it is!
 It will keep in the freezer for at least 4 months, up to 6.

 What is the difference between brown and white rice?

 While brown rice has the outer hull removed, white rice also has the outer layer and the cereal germ removed in addition to the hull.

 What are the Nutritional Advantages of Brown Rice?